When Decisions Cannot Wait

 It has been used to:

-• Read structural conditions under urgency
+• Assess structural risk under conditions of urgency

 Case study: When compliance theater becomes drug trafficking →